guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

 Metadata KVstore collections for a fast user experience
 =======================================================

-**To optimize the user experience and avoid hitting issues with large volume of messages, the resubmission solution implements a logic of Metadata KVstore, therefore for each application we have in fact two types of KVstore collections:**
+**To optimise the user experience and avoid hitting issues with large volume of messages, the resubmission solution implements a logic of Metadata KVstore, therefore for each application we have in fact two types of KVstore collections:**

 *For SOAP:*